The (Not So Distant) Future of Web Design

 2. Fonts that speak

-Another trend to watch out for is bigger and bolder type.
+Another trend to watch out for is the bigger and bolder type.

 “Type is the stylization of words,” said Nico.
 How you stylize the words on your website is extremely important to how viewers understand your brand.
 “You can have one word written a certain way, but if you use a different typeface it communicates something else.”
 Your brand’s personality, the way your brand is portrayed, is reflected in the type you choose.
 Designers and developers are taking this to the next level, choosing more expressive typefaces to communicate the brand’s personality.